 3.2.4.
-Receiver impedance test:
+Receiver impedance tests

-The reference for this test is paragraph 5.3 of [1] and Footnote 5 of Table 6.
+The reference for these tests is paragraph 5.3 of [1] and Footnote 9 of Table 6.

-The test will be performed according to Figure 3.1.
-The goal of this test is to check that the impedance of the receiver is within the limits defined in Table 6 of [1] (i.e. 0.7 to 1.5 Ohm).
+The goal of these tests is to check that the impedance of the receiver is within the limits defined in Table 6 of [1] both in active (ON) and in passive (OFF) mode.